 Cloudways is a company based in Barcelona, Spain.
-Founded in 2012, its business is focused on cloud hosting and management, web hosting, cloud computing and other forms of software as a service (SaaS).
+Founded in 2012, its business is focused on cloud hosting and management, web hosting, cloud computing, and other forms of the software as a service (SaaS).
 The company's goal is to provide services that are highly available and readily scalable, and it also works hard to make these high-end capabilities available to small and medium businesses.

-One of the biggest virtues of Cloudways is that their system leans heavily on best-in-class infrastructure, utilizing provisions from Vultr, Amazon Web Services and Google Cloud Google.
+One of the biggest virtues of Cloudways is that their system leans heavily on best-in-class infrastructure, utilizing provisions from Vultr, Amazon Web Services, and Google Cloud Google.
 This means you can expect high uptime numbers and a very responsive WP site.

 How good is it?
 Cloudways regularly achieves: